Tour the garden

 Re-capturing the views

-This year’s garden project is to reinstate some of the lost sea views.
-Some historically less important trees towards the lower section of the garden will be felled or topped, to re-frame those sea vistas that were so important to the D’Oyly Carte’s and are part of what makes this landscape so special.
+Last year the garden team worked hard to reinstate some of the lost sea views.
+Some historically less important trees towards the lower section of the garden have been felled or topped, to re-frame those sea vistas that were so important to the D’Oyly Carte’s and are part of what makes this landscape so special.

 What's looking good?

-- The garden team are busy taking cuttings of half-hardy perennials and some shrubs.
+- The garden team are busy planting out trees, shrubs and bulbs

 Bring your walking boots